-AO Black Friday Deals – what to expect and deals live now | Trusted Reviews
+AO Black Friday Deals – What to expect and deals live now | Trusted Reviews

 AO – Black Friday 2018

-In the relatively short time that AO.com has been around, the online-only retailer has already established a massive presence on the market and is now considered one of the go-to sites for some of the best Black Friday deals.
+In the relatively short time that AO.com has been around, the online-only retailer has already established a massive presence on the market and is now considered one of the go-to sites for some of the deals.

 Just take a gander at last year’s deals and it’s not hard to see why AO.com has become so popular amongst consumers.
 One of the best deals to come out of AO’s Black Friday sale was a massive £100 saving to be had on Samsung’s UE55MU6220 55” 4K HDR Curved TV, coming it at just £549.